Carlos Esplá: Civil War: 1936–1939

 As soon as they heard of the military revolt at the outbreak of the Spanish Civil War, the leaders of the Confederación Nacional del Trabajo (CNT) and Unión General de Trabajadores (UGT) called a general strike in Valencia on 19 July 1936 and formed a strike committee.
 The Popular Front created a separate Peoples' Executive Committee.

 In response, Manuel Azaña created the Republican Government Delegate Council of Levante by decree, to take control over these groups.

 The council was to have authority over the provinces of Valencia, Alicante, Castellón, Albacete, Murcia and Cuenca.

 It was headed by Diego Martínez Barrio, speaker of the Spanish Cortes, and included Mariano Ruiz-Funes and Martinez Echevarría in addition to Esplá.

 Eventually on 6 August 1936 the Delegate Council returned to Madrid and left the People's Executive Committee in control.

 On 21 August 1936, almost certainly at Esplá's urging, Prime Minister José Giral established a propaganda and information office within the Subsecretaría de Presidencia.
 It was to direct "all services for the press, radio, cinema etc. of an official or semi-official nature that currently operate within the different ministries and which have any connection with information and propaganda, both within Spain and abroad."

 Esplá was appointed Secretary General of the Council of Ministers in September 1936.

 With the approach of General Francisco Franco's troops to Madrid in early November 1936 the government of Prime Minister Francisco Largo Caballero was restructured to include the anarchists Joan Peiró (Industry), Juan López Sánchez (Commerce) and Federica Montseny (Health).

 Esplá became the first Minister of Propaganda of Spain, with the architect Manuel Sánchez Arcas as his subsecretary.

 Esplá was Minister of Propaganda from 4 November 1936 to 15 May 1937.

-When Juan Negrín formed his first government he eliminated the Ministry of Propaganda, making it a sub-secretariat under the Ministry of State.
+When Juan Negrín formed his first government he eliminated the Ministry of Propaganda, making it an undersecretariat under the Ministry of State.
 Esplá remained in charge of propaganda.
 A key part of his job was to communicate the Republican position effectively in the foreign press and the League of Nations.

-Esplá was Sub-Secretary of State for Propaganda until April 1938.
+Esplá was Under-Secretary for Propaganda until April 1938.

 The communist Federico Melchor was appointed undersecretary for propaganda.

 He was replaced by Sánchez Arcas on 22 January 1938 by José Giral, Minister of Foreign Affairs.